Advanced diagnosis and treatment of urological conditions

 Robotics permits a three-dimensional view of the operative field—compared with laparoscopic surgery’s two-dimensional view—and allows for a much wider range of motion of the surgical instruments and scaling of motion, facilitating the precise suturing techniques required to perform these extremely delicate and precise procedures.
 These advantages are borne out in the extensive data gathered to date showing excellent symptomatic improvement for patients undergoing these robotic procedures.

-Some of the procedures Dr. Benson performs robotically include:
+Some of the robotic procedures include:

 Partial Nephrectomy provides patients with a safe and effective way to remove a small renal tumor, while preserving the remainder of the kidney.
 The robot offers two main advantages over conventional laparoscopy.
 First, the binocular camera allows the surgeon depth perception to easily operate in 3 dimensions.
 Second, the “wrist” of the robotic arms has 7 degrees of freedom, which allow the surgeon better control over certain aspects of the operation, most importantly precise suturing with minimal tissue manipulation.
 This is a minimally invasive technique, which provides patients with less discomfort and equivalent results when compared to the traditional open surgery.